Theling/CORD_QA_Search/README.md

 while read requirement; do conda install --yes $requirement || pip install $requirement; done < requirements.txt
 ```

-* If the second step failed, please try install core packages mannual.
-This is a list of core package used in our program:
+* If the second step failed, please try to install core packages mannually.
+This is a list of core packages used in our program:

   * pyserini==0.8.1.0
   * tensorflow==2.0